oesteban/hcph-sops/docs/data-collection/participant-prep.md

     - [ ] Open the sterile cotton gauze pads package, take one and moisten it with alcohol.
     - [ ] Clean the skin around the three areas with the alcohol-soaked pad with circular movements.
-    - [ ] Get a second cotton gauze pad and put some *Nuprep* preparation gel and gently abrade the skin by rubbing it onto the sckin with four or five circular movements.
+    - [ ] Get a second cotton gauze pad and put some *Nuprep* preparation gel and gently abrade the skin by rubbing it onto the skin with four or five circular movements.
     - [ ] Remove gel excess with a clean cotton gauze.
     - [ ] Remove the protective film from the electrode.
     - [ ] Stick the electrode on the participant's skin by starting in one side and ironing the rest of the electrode.
 This procedure ensures that no air is trapped between the electrode and your skin and that no wrinkles from at the edges.
 Repeat for the three electrodes.